ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

+---

 Sending the request can result in success or failure.
-To learn about the state of our request, we must define a reply value.
-The rule within the VPP API is that the message reply has the same name + `Reply` suffix:
+To learn the request state, define a reply value.
+The rule with the VPP API is that the message reply has the same message name + `Reply` suffix:
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{